The Midwest Center for Holocaust Education is pleased to announce its 22nd annual White Rose Student Essay Contest. The 2016-2017 contest theme is:

 - Entries are limited to 1,200 words.
 This includes the body of the paper only.
 It does not include the cover sheet, title, footnotes, or Works Cited.
-Papers exceeding this limit, even by one word, will be disqualified.
+Papers exceeding this limit may be disqualified.
 Students should use the “Word Count” function on their computers.
-Entries over the word limit are subject to disqualification.

 - MCHE encourages teachers to utilize this writing contest as a classroom exercise.
 To ensure that each essay receives the full attention of our judges, however, sponsoring teachers are limited to submitting no more than 10 essays per division.

 - Each essay should reflect the student’s own work, guided and reviewed, but not edited in detail by the sponsoring teacher.
 Teachers should take care in attesting to compliance with contest requirements.
-A completed entry form with authentic, original (not photocopied) signatures must accompany each essay.
+A completed entry form with original signatures must accompany each essay.

 - We strongly recommend that students link to reliable web sites through www.mchekc.org and visit MCHE’s Library and Archive, which houses nearly 3,000 titles available for free loan.
 Hours are 8:30 until 5:00, Monday through Friday and on Wednesdays until 7:00 pm by appointment only.

 - Plagiarism results in disqualification.

 - Entries must be postmarked NO LATER THAN the postmark deadline, or delivered in person to the Midwest Center for Holocaust Education office by 5:00 PM that day.
 Essays postmarked after the deadline, those brought to MCHE after the designated time, or essays sent by fax or e-mail will not qualify for judging.